OpenIndiana/oi-docs/docs/misc/oi-docs.md

 To make a suggestion or report a bug, please make your request on the #openindiana or #oi-dev IRC channels, or alternately via the OpenIndiana mailing lists.

+## Contributing to OI-DOCS

+First and foremost, we understand using development tools and techniques to write end user documentation is not for everyone.
+For this reason, we're happy to accept your contribution in any format you wish to provide.

+We'll happy accept contributions in plain text, .doc, .docx, .odt, html, xml, latex, pdf, etc.

+If you think it can be helpful to the greater OpenIndiana community, we'll be happy to review it for incorporation into the docs collection.
+For further information, please see the contribution pages.